Other ways to pay for dentistry.

-We haven't mentioned this yet but when you participate in a third-party dental credit program offered through your dentist's office, they (the dentist) typically end up paying a fee (read below).
-It can be on the order of five to almost fifteen percent of the total amount that you finance.
+We haven't mentioned this yet but when you participate in the 3rd-party credit program they offer, they typically end up paying a fee (read below).
+And it can run on the order of 5 to 15% of the total loan amount.

 Now, take a moment to think about what this implies.
-By offering a third-party credit plan, you already know that your dentist is willing to discount the cost of their services.
-So why not consider making them a better offer?
+By their offering a plan, you already know that they are willing to discount the cost of their services.
+So why not consider making them a better deal?

-Arrange for dental financing on your own (at your credit union, bank, etc...) and offer to pay this lump sum to your dentist, in advance, in return for a cash discount.
-You pay less in financing charges, you get the cash discount and the dentist makes more money.
-Win, win and win.
+Arrange for financing on your own (at your credit union, bank, etc...) and offer to pay this lump sum to your dentist, in advance, in return for a cash discount.

 To us, a very interesting part of this topic was learning about how the dentist fares in a third-party credit arrangement.
-It's not quite as straightforward as you might think.
+It's not quite as favorable as you might think.

 Did you know that the dentist usually incurs an expense?

-You might think that by being both the treatment provider and the middle-man for a financing transaction (the party that hooked the patient up with the finance company) that the dentist would not only get the full amount of their patient's treatment costs paid to them up front but might also get some type of commission on top of that.
+You might expect that by being both the treatment provider and the middle-man for the transaction that the dentist would not only get the full amount of their patient's treatment costs paid to them up front but might also get some type of commission on top of that.

-This is not the way things usually play out.
-Actually, when participating with a third-party plan, the dentist usually incurs an expense.
-And this will usually be on the order of at least five percent of the total amount financed by the patient and possibly even closer to fifteen.
+That's not the way things usually play out.
+In most cases, the dentist incurs an expense.
+And it can be on the order of at least 5% of the total amount financed and possibly even closer to 15%.

-This cost is substantially greater than the two to three percent "merchant fee" that a dentist would be charged by a credit card company.
-(And this is why a dentist might be inclined to offer a discount to those patients who pay for their treatment in full in advance, either cash or possibly even when using a credit card.)
+This cost is substantially greater than the 2 to 3% "merchant fee" that a dentist would be charged by a credit card company.
+(And this is why they might be inclined to offer a discount to those who pay for their treatment in-full in-advance, even when using a card.)

-The reason why dentists choose to participate with third-party dental financing companies is because of their bottom line.
-The dentist is simply doing that which they feel they must do to keep their dental chairs filled with patients.
+The reason why dentists participate in 3rd-party arrangements is because of their bottom line.
+They're simply trying to keep their dental chairs filled with patients.

-We've seen promotional information on the websites of companies specializing in this field that suggests that by reducing the expense barrier associated with a patient's treatment (meaning patients having financing available to them) a dentist can increase their income on the order of twenty five percent.
+Promotional information produced by companies specializing in this field suggests that by removing the barrier of cost (by offering financing) a dentist can increase their income on the order of 25%.

 The fee that the dentist pays varies.

-» Scenario #1: The patient chooses a plan's interest-free feature.
+» Scenario #1: The patient chooses the interest-free option.

 » Scenario #2: The patient extends their financing over a longer time period, with interest.

-This interest-bearing scenario provides the more profitable situation for the dentist.
-Since the patient is paying interest, the dentist's fees imposed by the dental financing company are lowered.
-With this case, they usually run on the order of five percent of the total amount that the patient finances (which is about twice the amount they would pay to a credit card company if you charged your bill on your card).
+This scenario provides the more profitable situation for the dentist.
+Since the patient is paying interest, the fees imposed on them are reduced.
+They usually run on the order of 5% of the total amount loaned (which is about twice the amount they would pay to a credit card company if you charged your bill on your card).

-Make sure your dental financing plan is a good deal for you, not just your dentist.
+Make sure it's a good deal for you, not just your dentist.

-Some patient's decision to enter into a loan agreement may be swayed by the fact that it is being offered to them by their trusted dentist.
-With the exception of some type of payment plan that is offered to you directly from your dentist at little or no interest, you need to keep in mind that any type of agreement that you are offered is a business deal, not just a simple act of good will.
+Don't be swayed by the fact that you've been offered financing by your trusted dentist.
+With the exception of some type of payment plan that's offered directly from them at little or no interest, what's being offered is a business deal and not just an act of goodwill.

-The dentist has decided that the agreement offers advantages for them and that is why it is being offered to you.
-It may offer advantages for you too, but keep in mind that it is a straightforward business deal and its terms need to be scrutinized as such.
+The dentist has decided that the agreement offers advantages for them and that is why it's being offered to you.
+It may offer advantages for you too, but its terms need to be scrutinized.

-Be leery of the sincerity of program endorsements.
+Be skeptical of the sincerity of program endorsements.

-We would also state that we have seen the promotional materials of dental financing companies that claim a relationship (sometimes an endorsement) with various professional associations (including the Academy of General Dentistry, the American Academy of Periodontology, the American Association of Oral & Maxillofacial Surgeons and the American Dental Association and most state dental associations).
+Many 3rd-part programs boast of relationships (sometimes an endorsement) with various professional associations (including the Academy of General Dentistry, the American Academy of Periodontology, the American Association of Oral & Maxillofacial Surgeons, the American Dental Association and most state dental associations).

-Discount plans are yet another dental-coverage option.
-They're sometimes confused with dental insurance but fundamentally they're quite different.
+These plans are sometimes confused with dental insurance but fundamentally they're quite different.

-Unlike an insurance company (that assumes some financial risk), with this type of product the company selling the plan simply acts as a matchmaker, matching dentists with patients.
-(For this reason, these types of programs are sometimes called "referral" dental plans.)
+Unlike an insurance company that assumes some financial risk, with this type of product the company simply acts as a matchmaker, matching dentists with patients.
+For this reason, they're sometimes called "referral" dental plans.

-- The member pays a (monthly/annual) membership fee. - These fees generally run around one or two hundred dollars per year, depending on whether the membership is for one individual or one individual family.
+- The member pays a (monthly or annual) membership fee. - This cost usually runs around one or two hundred dollars per year, depending on whether the membership is for one individual or one family.

-- The discount that the member receives is determined by the plan's fee schedule. - This fee schedule lists all covered dental procedures and the amount that the participating dentist is allowed to charge for each (as payment in full for services rendered).
-The member's discount is simply the difference between the plan's stipulated fee and the dentist's usual fee.
+- The discount received is determined by a fee schedule. - This schedule lists all covered procedures and the amount that the participating dentist is allowed to charge for each (as payment in full for services rendered).
+The member's discount is simply the difference between this figure and the dentist's normal charges.